LimaVazEduardo/MailApp.sendEmail/README.md

  console.log("cc: ", cc);

 ```
+\
+\

-Country currency format will use variable *myObj*.
+In order to have the correct currency format for your country, we are going to set variable *myObj*.

-See more details at: [W3Schools](https://www.w3schools.com/jsref/jsref_tolocalestring_number.asp)
+Example: `R$ 1.000,00`

 ```
   var myObj = {